-In recent years, we have experienced increased costs of cotton, labor, fuel, and transportation, and have also had higher costs for foreign sourced products as a result of the devaluation of the U.S. dollar relative to certain foreign currencies.
-While we raised our selling prices on many of our products over the past two years, we have been unable to fully absorb the cost increases and our profitability has been adversely impacted.
-In recent years, the Company experienced deflationary pressure on its selling prices, in part driven by intense price competition in the young children's apparel industry.
-We anticipate increased product costs in 2014 due to higher labor costs for our foreign manufacturers.
+Our product costs are subject to fluctuations in costs such as manufacturing, cotton, labor, fuel, and transportation.
+In recent years, we have experienced increased costs due to such fluctuations as well as higher product costs resulting from inventory purchased by our Canadian entity in U.S. dollars.
+In anticipation of higher product costs, we raised our selling prices on many of our products over the past two years, but have been unable to fully absorb the cost increases and our profitability has been adversely impacted.
+In recent years, we have also experienced deflationary pressure on our selling prices, in part driven by intense price competition in the young children's apparel industry.
 If future product cost increases are more than anticipated, or if we are unable to offset such cost increases through selling price increases or otherwise, our profitability could be adversely affected.
 Future deflationary pressures on our selling prices could also adversely affect our profitability.